Game-Theoretic Neyman-Pearson Detection to Combat Strategic Evasion

+{ In an adversarial scenario, the attacker aims to undermine the detector's detection rate as much as possible.
+The attacker knows whether the user is normal or abnormal and has full knowledge of the detector's operations.
+Specifically, the attacker is aware that the detector employs the Neyman-Pearson hypothesis testing method to classify the user's type based on the received message.
+The attacker intercepts the original messages from the user, manipulates them, and sends the distorted messages to the detector.
+Upon receiving the message, the detector determines whether it originates from a normal or abnormal user.
+The passive detector, however, is non-strategic and unaware of the attacker's presence. }

-In an adversarial scenario, after the original message $m'$ is generated from the user, the attacker-in-the-middle intercepts the message and also learns the user's true type $H_i,\;i\in\{0,1\}$, after which he strategically manipulates the message through a mapping $\mu_i: M\rightarrow M,\;m'\longmapsto m$ with $m = \mu_i(m')$.
-He then later sends out the distorted message $m\in M$ to the detector.
-We assume that the passive detector is unaware of the existence of an attacker and anticipates that she receives messages from the user directly , even though in reality the message comes from an attacker-in-the-middle (see the blue arrows in Figure \ref{fig:naive_detector}).
+Mathematically, we denote the user's original message as $m'$.
+Based on the user's type $H_i,\;i\in\{0,1\}$, the attacker manipulates the message through a mapping $\mu_i: M\rightarrow M,\;m'\longmapsto m$ with $m = \mu_i(m')$, where $m$ refers to the distorted message received by the detector (see the blue arrows in Figure \ref{fig:naive_detector}).
 Finally, the detector applies NP hypothesis testing \cite{neyman_pearson1933} to $m$ with distributions $f_1,f_0$ to determine the true type of the user.
 We capture the interaction between the attacker and a passive detector using a Stackelberg game \cite{bacsar1998dynamic_game}.